matthewdevaney/powerapps-custom-functions/readme.md

 Frequently Asked Questions
 -----------------
-Q: Can I submit a function someone else has already made?
+Q: Can I submit a function someone else has already made?<br>
 A: Yes, you can do this.
-There is no rule about having duplicate functions.
+There is no rule about having duplicate functions.<br><br>